Grand Erg Oriental: Routes, cities, oil industry

-In Tunisia south of the sea port of Gabès, in the vicinity of the Grand Erg's northeast edge, there are a number of Berber villages, among them Tataouine.
+South of the Tunisian sea port of Gabès, in the vicinity of the Grand Erg's northeast edge, there are a number of Berber villages, among them Tataouine.
 From here a bleak Tunisian paved road leads south along the Libyan border, by sand dunes of the Grand Erg's eastern limits, terminating at Borj El Khadra, an oasis, near Ghadames.

 The ancient oasis town of Ghadames (pop: 7,000) in Libya is located by where the frontiers of Algeria, Tunisia, and Libya meet.
 The city is situated directly adjacent to the Grand Erg's southeast edge.
 Tuareg Berbers (a people sourced in the central Sahara) compose the majority in Ghadames.
 This oasis was known by ancient Egypt, and later by Carthage and by Rome, as Cydamus.
 A Libyan road from Tarabulus on the Mediterranean coast now leads to present-day Ghadames.
 The historic Saharan architecture found in its Old Town has received international recognition.